Upside Down Blue Lives Matter Flag

 Q: Is it illegal to display the flag upside down?

 A: No, it is generally not illegal to display the flag upside down in the United States, as it is protected under free speech laws.
-However, there may be some exceptions in specific contexts.
+Still, there may be some exceptions in specific contexts.

 Q: Why is the flag considered controversial?